NEW: Kenneth Cherry Jr., a rapper known as Kenny Clutch, was killed, his lawyer says

 “It is gut-wrenching,” a tearful Tehran Boldon told KVVU.
 “My life mission would be to see them punished and brought to justice for the senseless thing they did.”

-It started around 4:20 a.m. with a dispute in the valet lot of the Aria Hotel, about a block away, Sheriff Douglas Gillespie said.
-Investigators haven’t confirmed the cause of the altercation, but he said it spilled onto the street as someone in a black Range Rover Sport fired several shots at the Maserati as it headed north on Las Vegas Boulevard.
+Thursday’s incident started about 4:20 a.m. with a dispute in the valet lot of the Aria hotel, about a block away, Gillespie said.
+Investigators haven’t confirmed the cause of the altercation, but he said it spilled onto the street.

 When the driver was hit, the Maserati continued into the intersection of the boulevard and Flamingo Road and collided with a taxi, which caught fire.
 The sports car’s driver, the cab driver and a passenger in the taxi all died; a passenger in the Maserati and three other people in the resulting pileup were hurt, Gillespie said.